hobuinc/silvimetric/docs/source/cli/initialize.rst

     -a, --attributes ATTRS  List of attributes to include in Database -m, --metrics METRICS   List of metrics to include in Database --resolution FLOAT      Summary pixel resolution
-    --help                  Show this message and exit.
+    --htthreshold FLOAT     Height threshold for all metrics --coverthreshold FLOAT  Height threshold for cover metrics --help                  Show this message and exit.